American hornbeam (Carpinus caroliniana)

 If there are no fruit, it’s still an easy ID, by the bark.
 It’s a small tree, often leaning, with bluish-gray bark furrowed longitudinally, looking very muscular.

-Blue-beech bark with the lichen Arthronia radiata growing on it.
+American hornbeam bark with the lichen Arthronia radiata growing on it.

 Where to find American hornbeam.
-E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us that this species is “Common and widely distributed in Ohio, in moist and mesophytic woods.”
+E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us that this species is “Common and widely distributed in Ohio, in moist and mesophytic woods”.

 Scanned Image from an Old Book